 When you are reading this section of this introductory internship manual, you have most likely been approached by a student from Bremen, who is interested in working for your company as an intern.
 In fact, international work experience is regarded as one of the essential elements of our curricula by the University of Bremen.
 For years, we have been encouraging our students to complement their university studies by actively pursuing practical training opportunities, at home and abroad.
 Feedback from companies from all over the world has shown that these international internship endeavours are turning out as a mutually rewarding experience for all parties involved.

 First of all, we would like to emphasise how grateful we are for your time and effort in dealing with the information presented here.
 When we decided to put together this informational brochure for the University of Bremen students, we were very much aware of the fact that international practical training periods for them fully depend on the interest and openness of employers across the globe.
-By taking on an intern from Bremen you are significantly helping them to fulfill an important educational requirement.
-Hence, part of this booklet explains to potential employers the mutual benefits of having interns in their teams, as well as the relevant ways, objectives, and procedures to hiring a student intern.
+By taking on an intern from Bremen, you are significantly helping them to fulfil an important educational requirement.
+Hence, part of this booklet explains to potential employers the mutual benefits of having interns in their teams, as well as the relevant ways, objectives, and procedures for hiring a student intern.
 In the following pages, you will find information about the University of Bremen and its students, the objectives of study-related practical training, the organisational framework for internship periods, and the expectations which both, students and faculty have for a successful practical training abroad.